Rapid Prototyping Services & Rapid Manufacturing

 Hardness

-Generally, Titanium alloy is harder than most aluminum alloys.
-However, some aluminum alloys such as 6082-T6, and 7075-T6 have higher hardness than titanium.
+Generally, titanium alloys are harder than most aluminum alloys, making titanium more scratch-resistant and not deform.
+However, some aluminum alloys with further improved through heat treatment such as 6082-T6, and 7075-T6 can have higher hardness than titanium.

 Titanium has a high melting point (1650 – 1670 ᵒC) while aluminum has a much lower melting point (660.37 ᵒC).
-Titanium can maintain stable performance at high temperatures while aluminum may deform at high temperatures.
+This mans that Titanium can maintain stable performance at high temperatures while aluminum may deform at high temperatures.

 Corrosion Resistance